-Steve Zakrzewski is an associate in the firm’s Tort & Product Liability, Professional Liability Defense, and Insurance practice groups.
+Steve Zakrzewski is Senior Counsel in the firm’s Tort & Product Liability, Professional Liability Defense, and Insurance practice groups.
 He aggressively and efficiently defends manufacturers of medical devices, automotive products, and construction products, and also defends clients in mass tort claims, including asbestos cases and, more recently, litigation regarding opioid medications.
 In professional liability cases, he has represented condominium associations, real estate professionals, insurance professionals, and attorneys, defending their reputations as well as their interests in litigation.
 He has also consistently produced great results for clients facing discrimination claims.

 As an Attorney, Mr. Zakrzewski focuses on responsiveness, recognizing the importance of close communication with his clients to develop legal strategies that meet their objectives.
 Mr. Zakrzewski also prides himself on his ability to organize and assimilate large amounts of information quickly, and effectively uses technology to streamline cases, especially during the discovery phase.
 Thorough preparation is also a cornerstone of Mr. Zakrzewski’s practice — this is absolutely essential in developing effective defense strategies and crafting incisive legal arguments.